abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/first_tsp_implementation.rst

 ..  only:: draft

-    We have implemented a basic program to solve the TSP but before we discuss it, let's have a look at a minimalist implementation.
     You can solve the TSP in a few lines of code with the help of the RL:

     ..  code-block:: c++